San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 If you bring extra equipment always look for a dry sand with an elevated spot to make sure the rising tide isn’t going to get it.

 If the tide is “coming in” make sure you place your additional gear far from the beach – while you can still keep an eye on it.

 It’s best, if you can to carry your gear on your back, so make it light and bring only what you really, really need.
 After an hour of shooting it can be pretty exhausting.

-I had may fair share of coming close to dropping my lens, so I have searched for a long time for a perfect bag that would "catch" the lens before it falls on the ground.
+I have had my fair share of coming close to dropping my lens, so I have searched for a long time for a perfect bag that would “catch” the lens before it falls to the ground.

 I tried belts, I tried just about everything – they only portable bags that work for me are made by ThinkTank – they truly are making quality gear that is designed well – I highly recommend them.

 96. Professional Lens Cleaning Kit.

 You always want to bring a cleaning kit for your lenses (you always have some ocean spray in the air …)